 7. Dice, Hyunseok Yun, ongoing:

 Competitiveness is ramped up to a 100 in this one.
-Dice are things that can help people improve in a specific area…as long as they complete a quest.
+Dice are objects that can help people improve in a specific area…as long as they complete a quest.
 It follows Dongtae as he journeys to gain more dice, eventually learning shocking truths about his schoolmates and the true nature of the dice in question.
 Dice takes a look at human nature; every character seems normal at first, until their greed and desire for more and more leads them to do shocking quests, showing just how twisted they are under the surface.
+It’s very conflicting; are dice good, bad, both, or neither?

 6. Lumine, Emma Krogell, ongoing:

 A newly featured Webtoon, why is this so high on my list?
-Maybe because I DID read it in Discover…Lumine follows the titular Lumine, a young werewolf who meets a boy named Kody, and their adventures.
+Maybe because I DID read it in Discover…Lumine follows the titular Lumine, a young werewolf who meets a witch boy named Kody, and is assigned by Kody’s father to be his bodyguard.
+However, this is difficult, as Kody is hiding a lot of secrets, especially about a cat spirit that sometimes appears on his shoulder.
 Is is surprisingly adorable and fun..Until a certain point.
 Then it becomes different.

 5. Rise From Ashes, Madeleine Rosca, ongoing: